 This concept has been explored by numerous researchers.
 They have used the maximizers versus satisficers theory to explore how such a state determines an individual’s life satisfaction and attainment.

 Constantly deliberating over the available options doesn’t necessarily mean that you are satisfied with your overall choice.
-Yang and Chiou (2010), looked into the decision making processes of those looking at online dating sites.
-Their study found that the availability of more search options lead to worse choices as it reduced an individual’s cognitive resources, making it harder for them to ignore irrelevant information and screen out unsuitable options.
+Yang and Chiou (2010), looked into the decision-making processes of those looking at online dating sites.
+Their study found that the availability of more search options leads to worse choices as it reduced an individual’s cognitive resources, making it harder for them to ignore irrelevant information and screen out unsuitable options.